Consider design systems the more refined big brother of your brand identity. Similar ideals but more mature, knowledgeable, and experienced.

 Steve: "What she said.
 Really, invest in it now, or reinvest in a bunch of other clean-up and web maintenance issues later."

-Below or some examples of how our team has delivered design systems for a few of our travel and tourism, manufacturing, and F&B clients.
+Below are examples of how our team has delivered design systems for a few of our travel and tourism, manufacturing and F&B clients.

-- Trico: For Trico, a new design system is streamlining their website and creating a cohesive visual identity across proprietary product applications.
+- Trico: A new design system is streamlining Trico's website and creating a cohesive visual identity across proprietary product applications.
 To evolve their business, they also chose to leverage Kentico and its native tools to deliver personalized customer experiences.

 - Destination Door County: When we transitioned the site to Kentico, this was an opportunity to expand and fully define a design system.
 A big part of the work was creating consistency after years of in-house updates and site enhancements that resulted in some messy content.